-Packed with carrots, whole grains, and protein, these Carrot Cake Muffins are a healthy way to start the day.
-They mix up in one bowl, work well to make ahead, and are delicious for a snack or breakfast.
+Packed with carrots, whole grains, and protein, these Carrot Cake Muffins are a delicious way to start the day.
+They mix up in one bowl, can be made ahead, and are delicious for a snack or breakfast.
 Plus: You can be eating them in about 25 minutes from when you start!

 Carrot Cake Muffins

-When it’s spring or I’m just looking for a fun way to serve up vegetables to kids, I tend to think of muffins.
+Whenever I’m looking for a fun way to serve up vegetables to kids, I tend to think of muffins.
 And these carrot muffins are a delicious—and SO easy—snack, side dish, or breakfast option to share with the kids.
 My toddler calls them “cupcakes” regardless of whether they have frosting on them, which is a nice endorsement I think!

 Healthy Carrot Cake Muffins